RitaFer/Costs/02-costs/README.md

 # Costs Project

-This project wasn't hosted because I used a local database, just for test communication execution frontend-backend.
+This project used basic concepts in React JS.
+It wasn't hosted because I used a local database, just for test communication execution frontend-backend.
 This project is about an project management with options like add services, remove services, edit services into a project, always respecting our inicial budget.
 You can run into your machine if you clone my repository, look more in package.json file.

 Thank you for your time!